-On Saturday, I blogged about dandelions, which, as it turns out, aren’t quite the horrible weed my dad, the lover of perfect lawns, led me to believe.
-You can even EAT them, and the young leaves are considered by some to be quite a delicacy!
+Last week, I blogged about dandelions, which, as it turns out, aren’t quite the horrible weed my dad, the king of perfect lawns, led me to believe.
+You can even eat them, and the "young" leaves are considered by some to be quite a delicacy.
 (I haven’t made up my mind about that yet.)

-Despite the popularity of stinging nettle in some of the new Alberta restaurants, MOST weeds are inedible.
+And despite the popularity of stinging nettle in some of the new Alberta restaurants, most weeds are inedible.
 And some are even poisonous—not only to humans, but also to animals.
 Did you know that there are about 200 different plant species in Alberta that are toxic (aka: bad news) for livestock?

 Most plants are only considered dangerous when too much is consumed or at certain times of the year.
 But a few, such as the Western Water Hemlock are extremely poisonous even in SMALL amounts.
 Now that’s scary!

 Check out the names of some of these other potentially deadly plants: